Annex 27 - Psychological First Aid

 For those with these concerns, help with obtaining risk-related information.

-Separations from or concern about the safety of loved ones: Separation from loved ones, and concern over their safety, constitute additional sources of distress in the aftermath of disaster.
-If not earlier addressed, information may be elicited with questions like these:
+Separations from or concern about the safety of loved ones: Separation from loved ones and concern over their safety constitute additional sources of distress in the aftermath of disaster.

 Physical illness and need for medications: Pre-existing medical conditions and need for medications constitute additional sources of post-disaster distress and adversity.
 Immediate medical concerns need to be given a high priority.